gustavoem/intelligent-systems-project/server/README.md

   ]
 }
 ```
-You **MAY** expect to **receive other fields** besides the title to
-represent the products.
-Remember, however, to use as key the name of the field
-specified in the [raw data][1].
+You can provide `title`, `query` and `concatenated_tags` for each
+product, and they are not required; however, at least one of them should
+be provided.

+You'll find a json schema on `schemas.py` that you can use to validate
+your data.

 ## Output

-The expected output from the server should follow the following schema:
+The output from the server follow the following schema:
 ```json
 {
   "categories": [